WylieDituri/FactCheckFactSource/chrome_extension/plain/README.md

 # Plain JavaScript Version

-This folder contains a simplified, plain JavaScript version of the Carmonic Verify extension without React or build tools.
+This folder contains a simplified, plain JavaScript version of the FactFinder extension without React or build tools.

 ## Structure